ryanwarrick/zaphod_ansible/README.md

 ## SSH Private/Public Keys (Control and Remote Node):
 Ansible communicates with remote nodes to perform automation tasks using SSH.
 To allow Ansible to establish SSH connections between your control and remote nodes, set up an SSH trust relationship between them using the following steps:
-1. Create a key pair on admin machine.
+1. Create a key pair on the control node.
-2. Transfer public key to server machine's authorized_keys file of X user.
+2. Transfer public key to remote node's authorized_keys file of X user.

 To not reinvent the wheel, I'll link a well-made tutorial article on the topic published by Digital Ocean: [How To Set Up SSH Keys](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-2)